The 28-Day Kettlebell Swing Challenge

 #28daykettlebellswingchallenge

-In this challenge you will be performing as many swings as possible in each set, but you’ll be stopping before complete fatigue (sub max) or muscle failure sets in, in other words, if you can do 70 repetitions without stopping but then be completely worn out, don’t go there, perform only 55 or 60 repetitions at a time instead.
+In this challenge you will be performing as many swings as possible in each set, but you’ll be stopping before fatigue (sub max) or muscle failure sets in, in other words, if you can do 70 repetitions without stopping but then be completely worn out, don’t go there, perform only 55 or 60 repetitions at a time instead.
 As you progress through the challenge, you’ll notice your sets will become longer.

 The weight should be heavy but sub max, and adjusted to your capabilities.
 If you can swing a 40kg kettlebell once or twice, then you probably want to go with a 28kg kettlebell, but only you will know what weight is best for you.
-Keep in mind that you’re doing high volume swings.
+Keep in mind that you’re doing high-volume swings.

 The next thing to think about is the weight you can handle for the pre-determined exercises after each set of swings, since you’ll have to use the same weight for those, you might not be able to press the weight you had in mind for swinging.
 You can choose not to do the shoulder press as one of the exercises after a set of swings, and just do the push-ups, and front squats.
-In the end it’s all about making a balanced choice.
+In the end, it’s all about making a balanced choice.
 Maybe you want to improve with your kettlebell press as well?
 2 slow sets of presses will certainly help you in that area!

-You can regress to a lighter weight at anytime during the challenge, but the lightest weight you use is the one to record.
+You can regress to a lighter weight at any time during the challenge, but the lightest weight you use is the one to record.
 Choose wisely, as going up after you started is not allowed, you’ll need to restart the challenge to go up in weight.

 HASHTAG